AlexSath/FLAME-CARE/docs/source/training/datasets.rst

 of channels.
 In other words, it assumes that all images are either RGB, or CMYK, or Grayscale.
 If images with a different number of channels are used, the code will return an error.
 This is registered as `issue #6 <https://github.com/AlexSath/FLAME-CARE/issues/6>`_ in the FLAME-CARE repository.

+⚠️ If images in the dataset have different X-Y dimensions (such as when bidirectional scanning correction is found in ``.tileData.txt``), every image will be framed in an X-Y array of dimensions equal to the largest image X and image Ys found in the dataset.
+This is common when some images in the dataset have had a ``bidirectionalCorrection`` applied.
+See the "API Notes" and the ``FLAMEImage`` class for more information about this correction.

 Some key parameters to understand for ``create_care_dataset.ipynb`` (found in the first code cell):
  * ``INPUT_DIREC``: This is the directory where ``.tif`` images will be searched for.
 Image uniqueness will be assessed